-On behalf of the Federal Council or the EAER, it has the following tasks:

-- a.
-It evaluates in particular: - 1. the Confederation's promotion measures; - 2. the research bodies' fulfilment of their tasks; - 3. the funding instruments of the research funding institutions and the CTI; - 4. the efficacy of government research measures. - b.
-It comments on specific plans or problems in research and innovation policy. - c.
-It supports the EAER with the periodic review of Swiss research and innovation policy. - d.
+- On behalf of the Federal Council or the EAER, it has the following tasks: - a.
+It evaluates in particular: - 1. the Confederation's promotion measures; - 2. the research bodies' fulfilment of their tasks: - the funding instruments of the research funding institutions and Innosuisse: - 4. the efficacy of policy research measures. - b.
+It comments on specific plans or problems in research and innovation policy. - It supports the EAER with the periodic review of Swiss research and innovation policy. - d.
 It advises the Federal Council on the implementation of this Act.